Merveziya/color-palette/README.md

 When we mix any two colors given in the box below, the background color changes to the resulting color.
-IMPORTANT : Please write all in lowercase !!

 <h3>More Information</h3>